chinmaygarde/epoxy/README.md

 ## Pointers

-Pointers to primitive values or structs may be specifed by prepending them with `*`.
+Pointers to primitive values or structs may be specified by prepending them with `*`.

 ```
 function GiveIntPointer() -> int8_t*